 The central European country Poland has a vibrant, cultural background.
 It has a diverse geography, and the land is blessed with beautiful sceneries.
 Everything appealing to the eyes, from palaces and handcrafted jewelry to food and cuisine, is present here.

-By 2020 March, Covid-19 had spread across Poland.
-This pandemic had severe effects on the economic sector as well.
+The pandemic had severe effects on the economic sector.
 But according to government and institution measures in response to Covid-19 by KPMG, the Government of Poland supports the system through financial packages and support.
 Poland is currently rising from the aftermath of the pandemic.
 It was among the least affected places in the European Union.

 According to the OECD Better Life index, Poland performs well in some measures of well-being based on data.
 According to them: Poland, compared to the average, has better health status, education, jobs and earnings, the balance of work and life, social security, civic engagement, and housing facilities.

 Overview of Poland

 Gross Domestic Product (GDP): 693.00 USD Billion (2023)

 Poland has one of the biggest consumer market in all of Europe.
 While there is a slow growth in 2023, it is projected to strengthen in 2024 due to recovery in private consumption and investments.
 It was the first output contraction in more than 20 years.
 Well-planned financial programs were introduced to reduce poverty and increase growth.
 The business environment improved along with its wages.

 Poland faced challenges during the pandemic.
 The government sector tried to support the economy by ensuring the fluidity of money and supporting their people by using good policies.
 Also, the aging population poses problems for the labor supply.
 All the sectors would be rejuvenated soon with the decline of the pandemic’s intensity and cases.